fxxrytail/skzcode/content/site-update/new-vlive-links.md

 Let's hope the archived videos will live long forever 🙏 (unlike V LIVE 🙃)

-# P.S.

-I found out that I forgot to put "Airplane" Video edited by Seungmin on my "V LIVE Only Contents" sheet.
-I only found a screen record of it uploaded to YouTube, is there anyone who knows who has a proper downloaded/uploaded video of it 😭?
-Please DM or mention me {{< a "@daisukijeu" "https://twitter.com/daisukijeu" >}} thank you!

 ### See also

 [V LIVE will close down and site changes after this news](/site-update/goodbye-vlive/)